thiagomarzagao/thiagomarzagao.github.io/_posts/2013-11-14-webscraping-with-selenium-part-2.markdown

 Except it won't work here.

-Here is the problem: that “fr_resultsNav~ResultsMaxGroupTemplate0.6175091262270153″ frame has a different name every time you do a new search.
+Here is the problem: that `fr_resultsNav~ResultsMaxGroupTemplate0.6175091262270153` frame has a different name every time you do a new search.
 So your code will miss it and crash (which is precisely what LexisNexis wants to happen, since they don't care for webscrapers).

 What are we to do then?
 Here the solution is simple.
-That frame name always changes, but only partially: it always begins with “fr_resultsNav”.
-So we can look for the frame that contains “fr_resultsNav” in its name.
+That frame name always changes, but only partially: it always begins with `fr_resultsNav`.
+So we can look for the frame that contains `fr_resultsNav` in its name.

 {% highlight python %}
 browser.switch_to_frame('mainFrame')